Fields and Equations of Classical Mechanics for Quantum Mechanics: Interpretations Based on Classical Mechanics 4592

-where the brackets $\langle\cdots\rangle$ indicate an expectation value.
-This result supports the interpretations given in Sec.~\ref{4592} for the kinetic energy and speed.
-For a one-body system represented by the spin orbital $\phi\al$, as is done in the derivtaion of Eqs.~(\ref{p2572}) and (\ref{p2574}), Eq.~(\ref{4024}) reduces to
+where $\langle T\rangle[\dens]$ is the expectation value of the kinetic energy.
+This result supports the interpretations given in Sec.~\ref{p7835} for the kinetic energy and speed.
+For a one-body system represented by the spin orbital $\phi\al$, as is done in the derivation of Eqs.~(\ref{p2572}) and (\ref{p2574}), Eq.~(\ref{4024}) reduces to